ParamANN: A Neural Network to Estimate Cosmological Parameters for $\Lambda$CDM Universe Using Hubble Measurements: Discussions and Conclusions

-The current article presents the first attempt to measure the four fundamental parameters (i.e., $H_0$, $\Omega_{0m}$, $\Omega_{0k}$, $\Omega_{0\Lambda}$) of $\Lambda$CDM universe from the Hubble measurements (DA+BAO) by using ML algorithm.
-In this current analysis, we consider spatially non-flat $\Lambda$CDM model to train the ParamANN for the estimates of cosmological density parameters along with Hubble constant.
-In a future article, we will employ the ML procedure on the different types of dark energy model (i.e., wCDM, CPL, scalar field etc.) regarding the estimations of fundamental cosmological parameters to compare these dark energy models each other.
+The current article presents the first attempt to measure the four fundamental parameters, i.e. $H_0$, $\Omega_{0m}$, $\Omega_{0k}$ and $\Omega_{0\Lambda}$, of $\Lambda$CDM Universe from the DA Hubble measurements by using ML algorithm.
+In this current analysis, we consider the spatially non-flat $\Lambda$CDM model to train the ParamANN for the estimates of cosmological density parameters along with the Hubble constant.
+In a future article, we will employ the ML procedure on the different types of dark energy models (i.e., wCDM, CPL~\cite{Chevalier_2001,Linder_2003}, scalar field etc.) regarding the estimations of fundamental cosmological parameters to compare these dark energy models each other.